K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Introduction

 \section{Introduction}

 A gradient Ricci soliton (GRS) $(M, g, f, \lambda)$ is a Riemannian manifold with metric $g$, potential function $f$, and a constant $\lambda$ such that, for $\Rc$ denoting the Ricci curvature,

 Such a structure is a self-similar solution to the Ricci flow and plays a crucial role in its analysis.
 The general theory was introduced by R. Hamilton \cite{H3} and has several celebrated applications including \cite{perelman1, perelman2, bohmwilking, bs091, bs072, CGT21}.
+Recently, there have been significant breakthroughs towards a Ricci flow program in higher dimensions \cite{brendle18highsurgery, bamler2021compactness, bamler2021structure, bamler2021fundamental, tian1, ST17KRf, DS20krf, HL24algebraicunique, HJST24}.
+Dimension four seems to be the most tractable and it is of tremendous interest to investigate corresponding GRS.